This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 PART- II

-LEVY OF CHARGES OTHER THAN INTEREST, DOCUMENTATION & PROCESSING FEE AND ADDITIONAL INTEREST
+LEVY OF CHARGES OTHER THAN INTEREST, DOCUMENTATION CHARGES AND ADDITIONAL CHARGES

-Depending on the nature of the transaction, in addition to the interest and additional interest, the Company may also levy certain charges from the customer.
+Depending on the nature of the transaction, in addition to the interest and penal charges, the Company may also levy certain charges from the customer.
 These charges were until now stated as “Other Charges” and now it has been decided to specify each of them as applicable in the communication to the customer and all other related documents whenever and wherever applicable.

 A. The following are the charges falling under this category: